MarkMikow/100-days-of-code/log.md

 **Today's Progress**: Very little accomplished today in roughly four hours work.
 I attemted to install buttons and was unsuccessful.

 **Thoughts** I have the day off tomorrow, so I can do some more research.
 At the end of today I found an article on Sitepoint titled "How to Make a Simple JavaScript Quiz."
 I will read through that in the morning and see how I can adapt it to what I've got.
+I need to redo the questions so that each question contains four choices for answers (A, B, C, & D).
+Then I can have 4 radio buttons below (labeled A, B, C, & D) which correspond to the answers.
+In this way, the radio buttons will always contain the same four answers.

 **Link(s) to work**